The Psychology of Silent Treatment Abuse and 10 Ways To Deal With It

 If, after searching your soul, you can’t find any reason for the silent treatment, why bother?

-So when you really think about it, it is not about you.
-It is them who need worry and bother.
+When you really think about it, it is not about you.
+It is them who need to worry and bother.
+So, relax.

 7. Don’t respond with more abuse

-It is not an easy task, but you have to fight the urge to do anything that might escalate the issue.
+It is not easy, but you have to fight the urge to do anything that might escalate the issue.
 You can vacate the scene and take some time to think more clearly.

 8. Practice self-care